sous-chefs/consul/README.md

 The `consul_acl` resource requires the [Diplomat Ruby API][16] gem to be installed and available to Chef before using the resource.
 This can be accomplished by including `consul::client_gem` recipe in your run list.
+If you are using Chef Infra Client 15.8+ you will need to make sure you are using at least version 2.2.6 of the diplomat gem.

 In order to make the resource idempotent and only notify when necessary, the `id` field is always required (defaults to the name of the resource).